๐Ÿ“– Documentation

 Klay is a modern content management system built to be flexible, lightweight and easy to use.

-• 🔬 Klay lives in a single ~350kb php file.
+• ๐Ÿ”ฌ Klay lives in a single ~380KB php file.
 No complex system architecture cluttering up your code.

-• 💪🏼 Built for flexible usage: Use headlessly, build an API, integrate CMS powers into an existing system or power a small or large website.
+• ๐Ÿ’ช๐Ÿผ Built for flexible usage: Use headlessly for a JS framework site, build an API or inject CMS powers into an existing system.
+Power any site, small or large.

-• 💪🏼 No forced structure: Design your own item types, fields and reusable blocks.
+• ๐Ÿชฝ No forced structure: Design your own item types, fields and reusable blocks.
+Organise your project folders any way you want.

-• 🗄️ Database in a SQLite3 file.
+• ๐Ÿ—„๏ธ File based SQLite database.
 No need for a separate database server.

-• 🖼️ Organized media library with drag-and-drop file uploads, tag-based organisation, dominant color calculation and auto-resizing
+• ๐Ÿ–ผ๏ธ Organized media library with drag-and-drop file uploads, tag-based organisation, dominant color calculation and auto-resizing

-• ⚡ Lightning quick and easy-to-use CMS panel.
+• โšก Lightning quick and easy-to-use CMS panel.

-• 🔋 Batteries included: Page preview, content backups, output caching, dummy data seed generator, event webhooks and more.
+• ๐Ÿ”‹ Batteries included: Page preview, content backups, output caching, dummy data seed generator, events, filters, plugins, webhooks and more.

-• 🌲 Good for the environment.
+• ๐ŸŒฒ Climate friendly.
 A lean, modern tech with less bloat makes the internet run faster and greener.

 Having worked with websites for many years, I've tried every CMS system under the sun.
 I've never found one that felt right.
 WordPress is flexible, but requires third party plugins in order to be more that a Blog system.
 The admin panel is slow, the database is a mess, you need plugins for stuff the system should do properly itself and the coding experience just feels outdated.
 Then there's something like Craft CMS, which is stronger in a lot of areas, but also is very opinionated (Twig), restricted and majorly bloated.